exercism/rust/docs/maintaining.md

 You can run CI tools locally.
 Scripts expect GNU versions of tooling, so you may see unexpected results on macOS.
 [Here](https://github.com/exercism/rust/issues/1138) is one example.
+Windows users can also run tooling locally using [WSL](https://docs.microsoft.com/en-us/windows/wsl/).
+We recommend WSL 2 with the distribution of your choice.